The Mom Look

 Once his mother was gone, Jesus turned to the servants.
 “Fill the jars with water,” he told them.

-When Mary shot daggers from her eyes (lasers hadn’t been invented yet), you can almost see her son looking skyward with “a great sigh,” as he was prone to do.
+That's more like it.
+The Bible seems to leave out a few details in that mother-son interaction, but it's no stretch of the imagination to understand what really went down.
+When Mary shot daggers from her eyes (lasers hadn’t been invented yet), you can almost see her son looking skyward with “a great sigh,” as he was apt to do.
 But ultimately, he honored his mother and complied.
-Jesus didn’t attend that wedding in Cana with the intention of working miracles, but because of his mother’s “persuasiveness” he saved the day.
+Jesus didn’t attend that wedding in Cana with the intention of working miracles, but because of his mother, he saved the day.
 Jesus’ first miracle may only have happened because of The Mom Look.

-As we approach Christmas and are reminded of the young woman who birthed our Savior, let’s keep in mind that Mary wasn’t some hapless, passive maiden.
-God chose a powerful woman who was able to move heaven and earth with a glance to change the course of history.
+As we approach Christmas and see nativity scenes all over the place, Mary often gets portrayed as a timid young woman.
+But the mother of Christ wasn't some hapless, passive maiden.
+God chose a powerful woman to change the course of history, one who was able to move heaven and earth with a glance.

 Mothers, you may not be strong enough to hog tie your preteen boy or dress your fourteen-year-old girl in more appropriate clothes, but God hasn’t left you helpless.
 You have a whole arsenal of weapons at your disposal to change the world, not least among them The Mom Look.
 With your eyes alone you can exert a Force beyond anything seen in a Star Wars movie.
 So, act in the strength and cunning only you possess, just like Mary did.